 Your operating agreement should have language that restricts the assignment of a member's interest.
 Such as: "No interests may be assigned," or "Any assignment of an interest requires approval of all other members/ partners or the consent of the LLC manager."
 These types of little changes in an operating agreement make a huge difference.
-There are a number of subtle things you can do to increase your front and backside asset protec-Most attorneys and the Legal Beagle websites never address many of the asset protection issues.
+There are a number of subtle things you can do to increase your front and backside asset protection.
+Most attorneys and the Legal Beagle websites never address many of the asset protection issues.
 I have addressed them in detail in my course on operating agreements.

 Your advisors have probably never thought much about charging order protection, but you need to.
 The charging order aspect of limited partnerships and LLCs is one of your most powerful asset protection strategies.
 Learn how to use them, and you can sleep a lot better at night, because your assets are protected from the business liabilities and many of your personal liabilities.
-This means, you can get protection from both the front and the back side of your shield.
+This means you can get protection from both the front and the back side of your shield.

-My operating agreement tutorial walks you through every part of forming and using an LLC operating agreement, so you get the beefed up corporate shield and charging order protection.
+My operating agreement tutorial walks you through every part of forming and using an LLC operating agreement, so you get the beefed-up corporate shield and charging order protection.
 Your little business (LLC) is your most important tax shelter.
 I also have a tax tutorial that gives you ten tax tips you can use to get more money.
 If you can't make thousands of extra dollars a year out of your little company using my tax tutorial, you're not using your LLC to its max.
 Your LLC will help reduce your adjusted gross income.
 The tax tutorial gives you ten tax tips you can use.
 Your LLC is one of the best tax tools you can use.
 Use it effectively and that means more money in your pocket.

-Call 800-806-1998 or check out our LLC Packages and the Advanced Tax Tactics.
+Call 801-802-9020 or click on the Operating Agreement or Tax Tips links to order.
 You can feel confident about your investment with our 30 Day Unconditional Money Back Guarantee.
 If you're not happy, we're not happy.

-Remember, your purchases are tax deductible expenses, so figure out what your real cost is after tax.
+Remember, when you get either the operating agreement tutorial or the tax tips, it is a taxdeductible expense, so figure out what your real cost is after tax.

 Can you afford to wait any longer to get your asset protection and ongoing tax advantages?
 Act NOW.
-Call 800-806-1998 or order online.
-Our goal is great asset protection - double asset protection and a 10-20% tax cut.
+Call 801-802-9020 or order online.
+Our goal is great asset protection - double asset protection - and a10-20% tax cut.
 Act now.
-Get one of our LLC Tutorials and the Advanced Tax Tactics.
+Get the Operating Agreement Tutorial and Advanced Tax Tactics.

-Order online or call 800-806-1998 LegaLees LLC 556 East 1400 South Orem, UT 84097
+Order online or call 801-802-9020

+LegaLees LLC 556 East 1400 South Orem, UT 84097